-- use mobile phones or other devices for contacting parents before and after school in emergencies. - switch off and hand the mobile device to the class teacher for the duration of the school day.
+- use mobile phones or other devices for contacting parents before and after school in emergencies. - bring and store their BYOD lpad devices in accordance with the policy - switch off and hand the mobile device to the class teacher for the duration of the school day.